dwbapst/PaleoSoc_phylo_short_course_2019/index.md

 The Short Course is sponsored and supported by The Paleontological Society, and is open to all interested parties.
 Participation is entirely free-of-charge.
 Furthermore, it is *not* necessary to register for the GSA annual meeting, in order to attend and participate with the Short Course.
 In order to best prepare for the short course,

-We do request that all of those who plan on attending to register via the Google Form, if they have not done so, even on the day of the workshop itself.
+We do request that all of those who plan on attending to [register via our Google Form](https://docs.google.com/forms/d/1AsPgZNraGV6htmveMK5Yebx3q1_Eew_BaML6MLYdHQU/viewform?ts=5c989fd5), if they have not done so, even on the day of the workshop itself.
 We will be able to best aim our instruction if we have accurate information on the background and interests of our participants.
+Registering will also add you to our email list so that you can get future updates about the workshop later in the week.

+In case the above link to the survey doesn't work, here's the whole link:

 https://docs.google.com/forms/d/1AsPgZNraGV6htmveMK5Yebx3q1_Eew_BaML6MLYdHQU/viewform?ts=5c989fd5

-Registering will also add you to our email list so that you can get future updates about the workshop later in the week.
+## ...Getting Prepared & What To Expect

+Our workshop schedule is online at [this page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/schedule.html).

+We will have an hour-and-half lunch break, and two short breaks in the morning and afternoon sessions.
+We will have free coffee for participants in the morning and afternoon, but please remember to bring a refillable water bottle to keep hydrated, some snacks to keep your energy up, and your laptop power cord to keep your computer’s energy up.

-# Who We Are
+## Who We Are

 To learn more about us, or to contact us with question, see our [organizers page](https://dwbapst.github.io/PaleoSoc_phylo_short_course_2019/articles/organizers.html).